 We anticipate having chickens, lambs, pigs and calves available for purchase.
 If you would like us to raise a certain type of animal for you please contact us to discuss.
 We also will help you plan for parties, weddings, pig roasts or any other type of event.

 We encourage you to visit the Farm.
-You will be welcomed by Jess and the animals.
+You will be welcomed by our farmer and the animals.
 We hope that you will enjoy yourself, learn about farming and animals, and even purchase some pasture raised food.
 We think you’ll taste the difference.
 At a minimum, you’ll have a great day!

 Our farm is located in Livingston Manor, Sullivan County, New York.
 Our animals are all pastured raised on the Farm in accordance with organic practices, and are completely hormone and antibiotic free.
 Here is some info on our products:

 Broad Breasted Turkeys – Appearance: Similar to store bought turkeys.
 They have an extra plump breast and skin type and color is what you’d normally expect.

 Flavor: The meat is richer than store bought turkeys.
 The white meat will have a little more flavor, but the texture will be slightly different from the store bought.

 Size: On the large side – great if serving many people.
 Approximately 20-30 lbs for a tom, 15-20 lbs for a hen.